 Most discomfort and itching from bites and stings is short-lived and won’t require medical treatment.
 A cold compress, ice pack or bag of frozen peas should provide sufficient relief.

 Discourage children from scratching bites as it increases the risk of infection.

-For persistent itching, adults and children over 10 can use a mild hydrocortisone cream, which is available over the counter from pharmacies.
+For persistent itching, adults and children over 10 years can use a mild hydrocortisone cream, which is available from most pharmacies.

-For painful bites, give paracetamol syrups to infants aged from 2 months, and tablets or syrups to children aged above 6 years.
-Alternatively, ibuprofen can be given to babies from 3 months, but is not recommended for anyone with asthma.
+For painful bites, try paracetamol syrups for infants aged from 2 months, and tablets or syrups to children aged above 6 years.
+Alternatively, you can give ibuprofen to babies from 3 months.
+However, ibuprofen isn’t recommended for anyone with asthma.

-For swelling and allergic reactions, oral or topical antihistamines can also be used.
+For swelling and allergic reactions, you’ll need oral or topical antihistamines.

 Seek medical advice if: